JanusHealthInc/data-eng-interview/README.md

 ![Colab GitHub Setup](images/colab_repo_setup.png)
 3. Select `JanusHealthInc/data-eng-interview` from the Repository dropdown & select `main` from the Branch dropdown
 4. Choose `tech_assessment.ipynb` from the avilable notebooks (should be the only one there)

-## Format/Instructions

-The technical assessment is composed of two sections; part one will be "take-home" and part two will be done live.
-For the take-home section, please work through the `tech_assessment` notebook that you just set up in Google Colab.
-We have additional exercises (related to this notebook) that you will be working through during the live portion.